 Other Features

 If you’re looking for a tent fan that ticks all the boxes, we recommend the Geek Aire Rechargeable Outdoor Floor Fan.
-This fan doesn’t have LED lighting or other fancy features but offers outstanding battery life and powerful cooling
+While it may not have LED lighting or other fancy features, it boasts exceptional battery life and powerful cooling capabilities.

 If you’d prefer a cheaper model, or one that can be hung from the roof of your tent, check out the Coleman CPX or Odoland Portable.
 Both of these fans can be used on the tent floor or ceiling, double as lanterns, and are powerful enough for small or medium-sized tents.